TadeoDGAguilar/PBHBeta/docs/examples.md

 import numpy as np
 ```

+Generate an array of masses using the put_M_array function: The initial function to execute is PBHBeta.functions.put_M_array(), which generates an array of masses from a specified minimum and maximum mass value in grams.

 ```{code-block} python
 #functions.put_M_array(constants.M_pl_g, 1e20)
 constraints.M_tot = constraints.data_M_tot
 M_tot = np.array(constraints.M_tot)
 omega = 1/3
 ```

+Once our array of masses in grams has been defined, we can now calculate the constraints for the masses and abundances.
+Here, we will use all the main functions: `PBHBeta.functions.Betas_BBN`, `PBHBeta.functions.Betas_SD`, `PBHBeta.functions.CMB_AN`, `PBHBeta.functions.Betas_GRB`, `PBHBeta.functions.Betas_Reio`, and `PBHBeta.functions.Betas_LSP`.

 ```{code-block} python
 M_n, betas, M_relic, betas_relic = functions.Betas_DM(M_tot)